0hJonny/epd-lilygo-badge/fonts/README.md

 # Font

 `main/ui_font_jp.otf` is a subset of Noto Sans JP containing only the glyphs this firmware can render.
-It is generated, not tracked in git — build it before the first compile.
+It is generated and committed to git for convenience, so the project builds as-is without requiring Python dependencies out of the box.
+You only need to rebuild it if you change the UI texts.

 A character absent from the subset renders as blank space.
 There is no fallback and no warning, so if a label goes missing on the panel, check here first.